 Bone Grafting for Improved Bone Health

 Decreased jaw bone density is a common problem among adults.
 It can occur for a variety of reasons and can range from mild to severe.
-While some degree of jaw bone deterioration is inevitable as you age, it’s important to keep an eye on your bone density and receive skilled bone grafting procedures when necessary.
+While some degree of jaw bone deterioration is inevitable as you age, it’s important to keep an eye on your bone density and receive a skilled bone graft procedure when necessary.

 Bone grafts are materials (usually from cadaver bone or your own bone) that are sterilized and transplanted into an area where the bone is damaged or deficient in some way.
 It is not uncommon for the jaw bone to be rebuilt or repaired with one or more bone grafts.